 The Firecracker Photographic Grant, African Artists' Foundation x PHmuseum Photography Prize, and PHOTO IS:RAEL Meitar Award for Excellence in Photography are among the latest contests to launch their open calls.
-Check out how they can support the development of your visual stories.
+Check out how they can support the develop

 The Firecracker Photographic Grant / Deadline: 4 August / Entry fee: £10

 First established in 2012, the Firecracker Photographic Grant is an annual contest that looks to provide financial backing for a female or non-binary photographer to assist with the completion of an ongoing documentary project.
 Through a combination of self-initiated fundraising and the support of Genesis Imaging, the Grant comes with a minimum monetary award of £2,000 plus credit for a range of professional services including printing, mounting, and framing.

 The prize will be awarded to a photographer based upon the strength of their visual portfolios and supporting artist statements.
 Applications this year will be reviewed by an independent panel of industry experts that includes Candice Lawler (Photo Director, Apple), Mirjam Kooiman (Curator, Foam Photography Museum Amsterdam), Adama Delphine Fawundu (Artist and Co-founder of MFON: Women Photographers of the African Diaspora), Skinder Hundal (Director, New Art Exchange Nottingham), and Genevieve Fussell (Senior Photo Editor, The New Yorker).

 Submissions are subject to a £10 application fee, with all funding contributing to the total Grant award.
 The final deadline is 4 August and the winner is set to be announced on 1 September.
 To learn more and apply, visit fire-cracker.org/grant.

 African Artists' Foundation x PHmuseum Photography Prize / Deadline: 21 July / No entry fee